16. 07. 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

 Fig.2: Creation of a new target

-Greenbone allows you to choose among several customisations about the type of scan, the results obtained or the port list that has to be tested.
-They depend on the needs or on the type of machines you want to analyse, for example.
+Greenbone allows you to choose among several customizations about the type of scan, the results obtained or the port list that has to be tested.
+They depend for example on the needs or on the type of machines you want to analyze.

 Fig.3: Greenbone task view